-April 30: 3

-May 31: 1

-June 30: 2

-July 31: 2

-August 31: 2

-September 30: 3

-October 31: 14

-November 30: 3

-December 31: 130

-January 31: 22

-February 28 (or 29): -
+April 30: May 31: 1 June 30: 2 August 31: 2 2 September 30: October 31: 16 November 30: 4 December 31: 99 January 31: 32

-(2) Consolidated subsidiaries with balance sheet dates of the ends of April, July, and October are consolidated in financial statements based on provisional closings conducted as of the end of January.
+(2) Consolidated subsidiaries with balance sheet dates of the ends of April and October are consolidated in financial statements based on provisional closings conducted as of the end of January.
 Consolidated subsidiaries with balance sheet dates of the ends of May, August, and November are consolidated in financial statements based on provisional closings conducted as of the end of February.